Annual Survey of Research and Development of Canadian Private Non-profit Organizations (RDNP)

 Imputation generates a complete and coherent microdata file that covers all survey variables.

 The RDNP population is small, as R&D is a rare activity, and the survey is therefore conducted as a census.
 The frame is not stratified for sampling purposes, and respondents have a weight of 1.
-The survey population is stratified for edit and imputation purposes, with strata including fields of R&D (comprising three groups: 1) medical and health sciences, 2) natural and formal sciences other than medical and health sciences, and 3) social sciences and humanities) and size (comprising three groups: 1) small (< 10), 2) medium (> 9 and < 50), and 3) large (= 50) based on total employment).
+The survey population is stratified for edit and imputation purposes, with strata including fields of R&D (comprising three groups: 1) medical and health sciences, 2) natural and formal sciences other than medical and health sciences, and 3) social sciences and humanities) and size (comprising three groups: 1) small (1 to 9), 2) medium (10 to 49), and 3) large (50 or greater) based on total employment).

 Prior to the data release, combined survey results are analyzed for comparability.
 This analysis includes a detailed review of: